jainv4156/DairyMan/README.md

 - **Customer Management**: Add, update, and delete customer details with ease.
 - **Daily Transactions**: Record and review daily deliveries for each customer.
 - **Account Balancing**: One-click option to update all customer balances at the end of the day.
+- **Temporary Rate Adjustment**: Easily modify the rate of milk for specific days, helping with temporary price changes and easing daily calculations.
-- **Cloud Sync**: Customer data is synchronized with the cloud for easy access from any device.
+- **Cloud Sync**: Customer data is synchronized with the cloud automatically every 24 hours in the background.
-- **Offline Support**: Keep working even without an internet connection; data will sync when you're back online.
+- **History Management**: Review past transactions and deliveries for better tracking and reporting.
 - **User-Friendly Interface**: Built with Jetpack Compose, ensuring a smooth and intuitive user experience.

 ## Technology Stack
 - **Kotlin**